 Incidence and Prevalence of Parkinson's

 According to the Parkinson's Disease Foundation, Parkinson's disease affects about 1 million people in the United States and more than 4 million people worldwide.
+About 60,000 people are diagnosed each year in the United States.
 The disorder occurs in all races, but Parkinson's is somewhat more prevalent among Caucasians.
 Men develop the disease slightly more often than women.